The City wants you to know what to do during the current postal disruption.

 - Other correspondence

-If there is a postal disruption, please follow the steps outlined below to get what you need from the City.
+During the postal disruption, please follow the steps outlined below to get what you need from the City.

 Social assistance cheques and Statements of Assistance